OF MAIN PAGE

 2003 December 13-15 - - Trip to Washington, DC, & Chantilly, Virginia (USA) for first day of public display of Enola Gay (B-29 which dropped A-bomb on Hiroshima) at Air & Space Museum Annex, Smithsonian Institution.

 2005 December-Janaury 2006 - Trip to Mexico.
+Independent travel.
 Visited Guadalajara, Puerto Vallarta, Topic, Mazatlan, Culiacan, Los Mochis, EL Fuerte, Copper Canyon, del Oso & Chihuahua.
 Click here for an illustrated essay about selected peace monuments in Mexico.

 2008 October - Click here for an illustrated essay about selected peace monuments in Japan.
 Independent travel before & after 6th conference of International Network of Museums for Peace (INMP).